Oregon State outlasts Washington State 85-77

+Tres Tinkle scored 26 points and grabbed 12 rebounds as the Beavers came up big on defense late in the second half to spoil the Cougars’ senior night.

+“It wasn’t a thing of beauty but our guys stepped up when we needed them to and we showed great toughness,” Oregon State coach Wayne Tinkle said.
+“They kept fighting and I couldn’t be more proud of this group.”

-Stephen Thompson Jr. added 26 points for the Beavers (18-12, 10-8, Pac-12 Conference).
+Stephen Thompson Jr. added 26 points for the Beavers (18-12, 10-8).
 Ethan Thompson scored 17 points with 11 assists and five rebounds and Kylor Kelley added 10 points.

+Oregon State is 11-0 this season and 6-0 in conference play when four or five players score in double figures.

 Robert Franks scored a career-high 37 points and grabbed nine rebounds for Washington State (11-20, 4-14), which has lost five straight.
 Jeff Pollard added 13 points and CJ Elleby grabbed 12 rebounds.